Iceland Scenic Trails Hiking Tour

 Dinner and overnight stay in the Borgarfjörður region.

-Overnight stay in Siglufjordur for the next two nights.
-Dinner is on your own at one of the town‘s charming restaurants.
+Overnight stay in Siglufjördur for the next two nights.
+Dinner is on your own at one of the town’s charming restaurants.
 Tonight recharge your body and soul with a soak in the hotel’s geothermal hot tubs.
-With a view over the harbour and the fjord, the hot rubs are a perfect setting for relaxation.
+With a view over the harbor and the fjord, the hot tubs are a perfect setting for relaxation.

-Breakfast is provided at your hotel this morning.
-In the morning visit the award-winning Herring Era Museum, where the harbour atmosphere of the early 20th century is brought to life in three historical buildings.
+Breakfast at your hotel before you embark on an exciting and unique day in northern Iceland’s countryside.
+In the morning you visit the award-winning Herring Era Maritime Museum, where the harbor atmosphere of the early 20th century is brought to life in three historical buildings.

 After an active day in the outdoors, visit the home of a local resident for a home-cooked meal of hearty Icelandic meat soup featuring local ingredients.

-Day 06: Goðafoss - Hverfjall - Lake Mývatn Nature Reserve
+Day 06: Siglufjörður - Akureyri - Goðafoss - Hverfjall - Lake Mývatn

-We’ll hike up to Mt.
+Next we hike up to the Mt.
 Leirhnjúkur hot spring region in the Krafla volcanic area, a region of ancient lava flows and fissures.
-A short distance away we encounter the Námafjall geothermal field, overflowing with boiling fumaroles and violently bubbling pools of mud.
+A short distance away we encounter the Námaskarð geothermal field, overflowing with boiling fumaroles and violently bubbling pools of mud.
 We’ll make a special stop at the Mývatn Nature Baths to take an optional dip in its warm waters, an excellent way to release tension and relax our muscles.

 Dinner and accommodations for the following two nights are in the Mývatn area.

-Day 07: Ásbyrgi National Park - Jökulsárgljúfur - Dettifoss
+Day 07: Lake Mývatn - Ásbyrgi National Park - Jökulsárgljúfur - Dettifoss - Lake Mývatn

-After breakfast we leave Mývatn for the day to reach Tjörnes Peninsula, exploring the horseshoe-shaped Ásbyrgi National Park.
+After breakfast we leave Mývatn for the day and travel through the northern part of Vatnajökull National Park to reach the Tjörnes Peninsula, exploring the horseshoe-shaped Ásbyrgi National Park.
 Though the region was primarily formed at two different points in time (10,000 years ago and about 3,000 years ago, when a northern section of the Vatnajökull ice cap burst twice and caused severe flooding), popular Norse mythology holds that the canyon was formed by Sleipnir, the magical eight-legged horse of pagan god Odin.
+We’ll take a trail leading to the bottom of the canyon with views over both a beautiful lake and the canyon overlook.

 Spend the remainder of your time roaming through the astounding scenery in this region: the verdant, forested Jökulsárgljúfur region of Vatnajökull National Park.
 This glacial river canyon, the longest river canyon in the country, features the most powerful waterfall in Europe—Dettifoss—a memorable roar of cascading water, ethereal mist, and jagged cliffs.
 We’ll get the chance to experience its might up close as we explore together.

-Travel with your group back to the Mývatn area for the night.
+Travel with your group back to the Mývatn area for dinner and overnight.

-Day 08: Kjölur - Hveravellir - Gullfoss - Geysir
+Day 08: Lake Mývatn - Kjölur - Hveravellir - Gullfoss - Geysir - Hella

 When we arrive on the other side of the Kjölur route, we’ll reach the Gullfoss and Geysir area.
 Situated on the Hvítá River, which is fed by the Langjökull glacier, Gullfoss races over a 104-foot drop to leave a trail of sparkling mist rising through the air.
-Nearby, the great Geysir—from which all geysers around the world are named—bursts into the air amid a vast field of geothermal energy.
+Nearby, the great Geysir—from which all geysers around the world are named—bursts into the air amid a vast field of geothermal energy: a steamy field of bubbling mud and high-shooting hot springs.

-Dinner and accommodations for the following two nights are in the Hella area.
-A perfect way to unwind is a soothing soak in the hotel´s geothermal hot tub and sauna, located in the garden area.
+Dinner and accommodations are in the Hella area tonight.
+A perfect way to unwind is a soothing soak in the hotel’s geothermal hot tub and sauna, located in the garden area.

 Enjoy breakfast at your hotel this morning.
 The untouched, surreal atmosphere of nature reserves Landmannalaugar and Fjallabak offer up a showcase of geological wonders during our hiking tour of Iceland’s interior today.
 Volcanic craters, a lush crater lake filled with brown trout, sloping rhyolite mountains, lava fields steaming with surface heat, and the foreboding Hekla volcano stimulate the senses during the hike.
+Your guide will once again choose the best route for your group based on overall group experience and the current trail conditions.
 A boxed lunch is provided today.

 We’ll return to the Hella area for overnight.
-Dinner on own.
+Dinner is on your own.

 Today after breakfast we stop by Seljalandsfoss Waterfall—where you can walk behind the curtain of its cascading water—before continuing on to Thorsmork Nature Reserve, a hidden valley nestled between two glaciers and shielded by rivers and mountains.
 Once within the reserve, we walk along marked trails in the beautiful scenery of delicate trees and green grass surrounded by towering mountains and glacial tongues.
+The guide will once again choose the best route for the group based on the group’s overall experience and the current trail conditions.
 A boxed lunch is provided today.

 Radisson BLU Saga Hotel